koros/tailwind-jhipster-template/README.md

 Currently only actively supported features are shown to keep the UI clean.

+### Authentication (Cookie-based Refresh Tokens)

+The application now uses a short-lived JWT access token (stored in memory / session/local storage depending on "Remember me") and a long-lived refresh token stored exclusively in an HttpOnly, SameSite=Strict cookie.

+Key points:

+- Login (`POST /api/authenticate`) sets `refreshToken` HttpOnly cookie and returns only `id_token` in the JSON + `Authorization: Bearer` header.
+- Refresh (`POST /api/refresh-token`) requires no body; the cookie is sent automatically (`axios.defaults.withCredentials = true`).
+It rotates both the access and refresh tokens and re-sets the cookie.
+- Logout (`POST /api/logout`) clears the cookie and invalidates the hashed refresh token server-side.
+- Refresh tokens are hashed (bcrypt) before persistence; the database never stores plaintext refresh tokens.
+- Frontend removed all storage of refresh tokens (legacy keys are cleaned up).
+Multi-tab sessions now remain valid because the cookie is shared across tabs; only the access token is duplicated per tab.

+Security improvements vs previous implementation:

+1. Eliminates exposure of refresh token to JavaScript (mitigates XSS exfiltration risk).
+2. Rotates refresh token on every use, shrinking replay window.
+3. Strict cookie attributes: `HttpOnly`, `SameSite=Strict`, and `Secure` in production reduce CSRF and network interception risks.

+Operational notes:

+- If the refresh cookie is missing or invalid the interceptor triggers logout.
+- Remember-me extends refresh token lifetime (4x) exactly as before but via cookie max-age.
+- To invalidate all sessions for a user, clear the hashed refresh token column (`refreshToken`) in `jhi_user` or call logout while authenticated.

+Future hardening options (not yet implemented):

+- Maintain a refresh token version / rotation counter to instantly revoke older tokens.
+- Add IP / UA binding metadata to detect anomalous refresh attempts.
+- Implement sliding session expiry (shorten max lifetime after inactivity).

 ### PWA Support

 JHipster ships with PWA (Progressive Web App) support, and it's turned off by default.
 One of the main components of a PWA is a service worker.